 - Public outreach, providing research-based knowledge with relevance for policy-making institutions and promoting dialogue with policy-makers, business, and third sector activists.

 - Raising the standard and international visibility of academic publishing on the Nordic region by concentrating the expertise, establishing a book series, and by providing an opportunity for researchers to publish their aritcles in a wide range of first class journals.

-- Establishing a digital resource and a web platform that offers a comprehensive source of research-based information on the Nordic countries in easily-accessible formats.
+- The digital resource nordics.info External link, opens in new window. that offers a comprehensive source of research-based information on the Nordic countries in easily-accessible formats.

 ReNEW is a joint venture of the University of Helsinki, the University of Oslo, Södertörn University, Aarhus University, Copenhagen Business School, and the University of Iceland.